This article originally appeared on VICE Spain

 When we reach the place, he doesn't even get a chance to sit down before the waiter hands him a beer.
 Almost instantly, a tall middle-aged man approaches him.

 "This guy is the best.
 He used to buy from me but he has a family now.
 He isn't interested in buying gear anymore.
 Fuck it, I'll just give it to him," Jon says.

 The man takes the little "insomnia bag" – as it's apparently called – saying: "There's a party tonight.
 When I decide to go out, I really go out."
 He then asks Jon whether or not it's moist.
 To which Jon replies: "Why the hell do you ask me that?
 You know exactly what I have."

 He disappears into one of the toilets but isn't gone for long.
 When he strolls out, he goes straight up to the bar and starts shouting "Nobody can do it like this guy!
 Mate, give me some rolling paper; I need to dry this out.
 It's getting wetter and wetter every single time.
 If it wasn't for how badly you smell, I'd say you showered with it."

 "Stop complaining.
 You know exactly what you get when you come to me," Jon snaps back.

-The one thing that all these customers have in common is that they all follow the exact same ritual: They talk to Jon, go straight to the bathroom, and return with one of their eyes watering.
-I guess that's how you tell which nostril they've snorted it into.
+The one thing that all these customers have in common is that they all follow the exact same ritual: They talk to Jon; go straight to the bathroom and return with one of their eyes watering.
+I guess, that's how you tell which nostril they've snorted it up from.